David Kenyon Webster

-David Kenyon Webster (2 June 1922 – disappeared 9 September 1961) was an American soldier, journalist and author.
+David Kenyon Webster (2 June 1922 – disappeared 9 September 1961, presumed dead) was an American soldier, journalist, and author.
 During World War II he was a private with E Company, 2nd Battalion, 506th Parachute Infantry Regiment, in the 101st Airborne Division.
 Webster was portrayed in the HBO miniseries Band of Brothers by Eion Bailey.

 Youth

 Webster was born in New York City of English and Scottish descent.
 He was educated at The Taft School, Watertown, Connecticut, then enrolled as an English literature major at Harvard University.
 In 1942, he volunteered for the paratroopers before finishing his degree.
-He used his middle name while addressing his family in his letters to home rather than his first name, David.
+He used his middle name, Kenyon, while addressing his family in his letters to home rather than his first name, David.

 Military service

 Webster trained with Fox Company of the 2nd Battalion at Camp Toccoa.
 He parachuted into France on D-Day with Headquarters Company of the 2nd Battalion, then requested a transfer to Easy Company, with which he served until his discharge in 1945.

 On D-Day, Webster landed nearly alone and off-course in flooded fields behind Utah Beach, and was wounded a few days later.
 A few months later, he parachuted into the Netherlands as part of Operation Market Garden.
 After Market Garden failed, the company shifted toward Arnhem.
 During an attack in the no-man's land called "the Island" (also referred to as "The Crossroads"), he was wounded in the leg by machine gun fire.
 He was evacuated to a hospital and spent the next several months recuperating in England.

 Released by the hospital in February 1945, Webster rejoined his unit.
-What he found was a regiment decimated by combat in the Battle of the Bulge, exhausted, weary and bitter over his absence and the loss of friends.
+What he found was a regiment decimated by combat in the Battle of the Bulge, exhausted, weary, and bitter over his absence and the loss of friends.
 Soon thereafter, Easy Company discovered their first concentration camp, the Kaufering concentration camp complex.

-Author Stephen Ambrose wrote of Webster: "He had long ago made it a rule of his Army life never to do anything voluntarily.
-He was an intellectual, as much an observer and chronicler of the phenomenon of soldiering as a practitioner.
-He was almost the only original Toccoa man who never became an NCO.
-Various officers wanted to make him a squad leader, but he refused.
-He was there to do his duty, and he did it — he never let a buddy down in combat, in France, Holland, or Germany — but he never volunteered for anything and he spurned promotion".